 Insider’s Guide to Lake George

-Earlier this month, my family and I went to Lake George, for the fifth time.
-We are so familiar with the area now, that we feel like insiders.
-Hence the name of the new series.
+My family and I have been vacationing to the Lake George area for many years in a row.
+This summer will mark our sixth trip in a row.
+At this time, we are so familiar with the area, we feel like insiders.
+Hence the name of this series.
 We know where to stay and have eaten our way through restaurants to identify the best ones for breakfast, lunch and dinner.
 We’ve stumbled across hidden gems and made the obligatory, but totally necessary, cheesy tourist stops.
 And we know what to do on any given day to maximize our stay.

 The Lake George Area is an eclectic collection of communities ranging from thriving cities to growing towns.
 You can stay in idyllic waterfront lodging, dine in exquisite restaurants, and enjoy can’t-miss attractions.
 These communities have everything you need for an unforgettable vacation in the Lake George Area.